Thinking of quitting your job to chase your dreams of entrepreneurship?

 5. Love What You Do

-It's not ideal to base your biz on household LED light bulbs, purely because there's some money to be made — if your real passion is car modification!
+It's not ideal to base your business on household LED light bulbs, purely because there's some money to be made — if your real passion is car modification!

 Balance capacity, opportunity and zeal.